 (2) Article 5 of Regulation (EU) No 596/2014 refers to associated instruments only in the context of stabilisation of securities.
-Accordingly, buy-back programmes involving

-(3) associated instruments, such as financial derivatives, will not benefit from the exemption provided in Regulation (EU) No 596/2014.
+Accordingly, buy-back programmes involving associated instruments, such as financial derivatives, will not benefit from the exemption provided in Regulation (EU) No 596/2014.

-(4) As transparency is a prerequisite for the prevention of market abuse, it is important to specify the mechanisms to be used for public disclosure of information, which is required to be publicly disclosed under this Regulation.
+(3) [Need to consequentially renumber all recitals] As transparency is a prerequisite for the prevention of market abuse, it is important to specify the mechanisms to be used for public disclosure of information, which is required to be publicly disclosed under this Regulation.

 (5) Issuers having adopted buy-back programmes should inform their competent authority and the public.